 SAKE, or Nihonshu as it’s known in the Land of the Rising Sun, is Japan’s de facto national drink.
 A long night of sake and beer drinking is an exercise in restraint and tolerance.
-The more you put down, the more you’ll be offered.
+The more you put down, the more you’ll be offered (and the more you’ll need to have a Tokyo Airbnb booked in advance).
 Here are six things to keep in mind as you order.

 1. Sake is low proof.